Not going to lie, I have been extremely aggressive and obnoxious lately when it comes to ticking off items on my never-ending bucketlist!

 Very sadly, I wasn’t able to book a helicopter ride last minute.
 But it’s Ok because the weather wasn’t ideal for photos or seeing in the water anyway.
 The helicopter rides are short and I would recommend doing them if you have perfect sunny weather, otherwise you won’t see very much!

-Many tours include the option to do half boat cruise, half helicopter, or even full helicopter to the reef, which is ideal if you don’t want to be on a boat all day.
+Many tours include the option to do Fly/Cruise or Cruise/Fly, half helicopter, or even full helicopter commonly called helicopter & reef combo out to the Great Barrrier Reef, which is ideal if you don’t want to be on a boat all day.
 But NOTE!
 If you plan on scuba diving, you cannot fly after you dive!

-The boats take two hours to get out to the reef, and helicopters take about 15-25 minutes.
+The boats take around 90 minutes to get out to the reef, and helicopters take about 15-25 minutes.
 You can compare the different options for helicopter tours using Barrier Reef Australia.

-One of the most famous rainforests in Tropical North Queensland is the Daintree, and it’s definitely worth a visit if you want to see some untouched nature!
+One of the most famous rainforests in Tropical North Queensland is the Daintree Rainforest and Cape Tribulation Rainforest, it’s definitely worth a visit if you want to see some untouched nature!
 It rained the entire time I was on my tour but I kept just telling myself, “Well, it is the RAINforest…”

-The tour company I went with was The Adventure Company which I also found through Great Barrier Reef, and I have to give a massive shout out to our guide and driver Daniel!
+The tour company I went with was The Adventure Company which I also found through the Hot Deals page on Barrier Reef Australia, and I have to give a massive shout out to our guide and driver Daniel!
 The guy drove a full bus around from 7am-6:30pm and had a great attitude and informative commentary the entire time!

 Right after I was picked up, we passed an entire field of wild kangaroos.
 Enough said.
 Then a two hour drive later and we were in the Daintree/Cape Trib area.